Make It Do – Sugar Rationing in World War II

 What could be more American than Hershey bars, homemade cookies, and birthday cake?
-During World War II, these items were hard to come by.
-Today marks the 75th anniversary of the start of sugar rationing in the United States.
+During World War II, these items were hard to come by in the United States.

 Short on Sugar